-The thrust bearing is grease- or oil-mist-lubricated and consists of a pair of single-row, angular contact ball bearings arranged back-to back.
+The thrust bearing is a grease-lubed, double-row, angular contact ball bearing.
 The bearing is shouldered and locked to the shaft and housing.
 This enables the bearing to carry all of the thrust loads and some of the radial load.
 All fits are precision-machined to industry standards.
 The steady bearings are press fit sleeve bearings.
 Fits are designed for optimum life under all operating conditions.